BlockstreamResearch/dicemix/doc/protocol.md

 #### Sender-Message Unlinkability
 The security argument is similar to the one presented for the [original DiceMix protocol][dicemix].

+Note: It is crucial that for every run, every peer either starts confirmation with another peer, or reveals the shared key with the other peer (where revealing the key exchange secret key is equivalent to revealing shared keys with everybody).
+This holds true, because before starting confirmation, only shared keys with peers not involved in confirmation are revealed, and after starting confirmation, shared keys (and the key exchange secret key) are not revealed.

 #### Termination
 For termination, we assume that the broadcast mechanism is honest, i.e., it delivers messages correctly and it does not equivocate.